Corbin Bullet Jackets are packaged in bags of either 100, 250

 sell some.
 If you don't tie up money that you might need quickly, it's a low risk investment.

-Of course, this really isn't a futures contract at all.
-Still, owning a good supply of bullet jackets at today's price
+Owning a good supply of bullet jackets at today's price

 is not such a bad idea, if you shoot and make bullets anyway.
 Copper prices have historically cycled higher over time, often by quite a large amount.
-On a year to year basis, the price is more often higher in the future, even if there are weekly or monthly drops and
+On a year to year basis, the price is more often higher in the future, even if there are monthly drops and

 peaks along the way.
 So your bet that the jackets will be worth more in the future is likely to pay off.